UCR-Research-Computing/ursa_major_ask/README.md

 The Ursa Major Ask is a powerful tool that leverages OpenAI's GPT-3.5-turbo to simulate a chat with a fictional 'Director of Research Computing' character who is an expert in Google's Ursa Major platform.

+It can generate and run code including research software and slurm submission scripts.

 ## Getting Started

 To get started, you will need to clone this repository and install the required dependencies.